 How to Test a Brake Master Cylinder

 It is appropriate for you to know the signs of a bad master cylinder.
 In this regard, if you’re experiencing a spongy brake pedal, the best way to know if the master cylinder is the cause is to detach the brake lines from the master cylinder and replace it with the same size IOS.
-To do this, you have to place a rag or container beneath the master cylinder to prevent brake fluid from pouring on your wires.
+To do this, place a rag or container beneath the master cylinder to prevent brake fluid from running onto your wires.
 Refill your reservoir with fresh brake fluid.
-Go and apply moderate pressure on your pedal, if the feel on your pedal is not firm enough, your brake master cylinder is faulty.
+Go and apply moderate pressure to your pedal; if the feel is not firm enough, your brake master cylinder is faulty.
 If revert is the case, your master cylinder is okay.
 You’ll have checked your brake lines and your wheels for leaks.

 Let’s go over how to test the master cylinder: